 The Dutch PK team ran Schumacher CAT’s with their red anodized aluminum saddle pack chassis’,

-while the Italian SG team showed up with their in-line motor Coyote buggies.
+while the Italian TAG team showed up with their in-line motor Coyote buggies.

 But the bravest one of all came all the way from Hong Kong, packing his Tamiya Falcon for the 2WD competition.